 As fast as Americans and visitors zoom by on our state and county highways, we miss out on some of Midwest’s choicest businesses, whether they are eateries, coffee shops, clothing, ammunition, fishing, homemade, quilt, specialty shops and more.
 Often times, tourists are missing the local flavor of the communities they are passing.
 Businesses on or off the beaten path give color to their local communities.

 Many private businesses, small or large, struggle to stay afloat while trying to help their communities.
 Entrepreneurs are risk takers and dreamers.
-I want to alert travelers to "diamonds in the rough" in South Dakota and regional states such as Iowa, Nebraska, North Dakota, Wyoming, Montana, Colorado and beyond.
+I want to alert travelers to "diamonds in the rough" in South Dakota and states beyond.
+From our bordering states to a much broader reach, I'd love to show you all that is unique.
 Their businesses add to the infrastructure and help drive the economy of their communities; not to mention how creative people are and the wonderful businesses that we are missing everyday.
-I added maps because we ARE a mobile society.
-If you're traveling I would advise you to upload my site to your phone and use my website to guide your travels.
-Taking backroads, highways, country roads and downtown city streets is how you'll find your way through their doors.

 Working together creates Collaboration: